777arc/PySDR/content/bladerf.rst

 BladeRF in Python
 ##################

-The bladeRF 2.0 (a.k.a bladeRF 2.0 micro) from the company `Nuand <https://www.nuand.com>`_ is a USB 3.0-based SDR with two receive channels, two transmit channels, a tunable range of 47 MHz to 6 GHz, and the ability to sample up to 61 MHz or as high as 122 MHz when hacked.
-It uses the AD9361 RFIC just like the USRP B210 and PlutoSDR, so RF performance will be similar.
+The bladeRF 2.0 (a.k.a. bladeRF 2.0 micro) from the company `Nuand <https://www.nuand.com>`_ is a USB 3.0-based SDR with two receive channels, two transmit channels, a tunable range of 47 MHz to 6 GHz, and the ability to sample up to 61 MHz or as high as 122 MHz when hacked.
+It uses the AD9361 RF integrated circuit (RFIC) just like the USRP B210 and PlutoSDR, so RF performance will be similar.
 The bladeRF 2.0 was released in 2021, maintains a small formfactor at 2.5" x 4.5", and comes in two different FPGA sizes (xA4 and xA9).
 While this chapter focuses on the bladeRF 2.0, a lot of the code will also apply to the original bladeRF which `came out in 2013 <https://www.kickstarter.com/projects/1085541682/bladerf-usb-30-software-defined-radio>`_.

 .. image:: ../_images/bladeRF_micro.png
    :scale: 35 %